-Let’s dive into the details to understand if this quarter’s performance signals a sustainable trajectory for the company.
+Let’s dive into the details to understand if this quarter’s performance signals a sustainable trajectory for the company, especially as markets are forward-looking and keen on future earnings potential.

 Shilpa Medicare reported a consolidated total revenue of INR 328 crores for 1QFY26.
 On a year-on-year (YoY) basis, this represents a healthy 9% growth from INR 302 crores in 1QFY25.
 However, a closer look reveals a slight quarter-on-quarter (QoQ) dip of 3% from INR 338 crores in 4QFY25.
-While a marginal QoQ decline might raise an eyebrow, understanding the underlying drivers and segment-specific performance is key.
+While a marginal QoQ decline might raise an eyebrow, understanding the underlying drivers and segment-specific performance is key to assessing management’s ability to deliver.

 The company’s revenue breakdown by vertical offers crucial insights: